 Traditional IT infrastructures are comprised of separate compute, storage, and networking components requiring different administrative groups and systems for their management.
 The storage team, for example, handles the maintenance of the storage subsystem and the relationship with the storage hardware vendor.
 The same goes for the servers and the network teams.
-Such infrastructures feature multiple management interfaces for separate components, higher maintenance costs and are a real headache in terms of support since different components often come from different vendors.
+Such infrastructures feature multiple management interfaces for separate components, higher maintenance costs, and are a real headache in terms of support since different components often come from different vendors.
 All of this makes infrastructure management a highly time- and effort-consuming task forcing businesses to spend their time and money just on keeping the IT infrastructure working instead of focusing on innovations and services delivery.

-Hyperconverged architecture (HCI) takes this approach to entirely new level by combining compute, storage and networking resources in a single “building block” and adopting Software-Defined Everything approach.
+Hyperconverged infrastructure (HCI) takes this approach to an entirely new level by combining compute, storage, and networking resources in a single “building block” and adopting Software-Defined Everything approach.
 Software-Defined Storage (SDS) stack eliminates the need for the proprietary storage hardware, significantly reducing costs since dedicated storage hardware is no longer needed.
 The storage is controlled at the OS or Hypervisor layer with the help of virtual storage controllers.
 These virtual controllers run on every node within the cluster ensuring unified storage management, better resiliency, and failover capabilities.
 Software-Defined Networking (SDN) makes network management agile and flexible by providing a centralized interface allowing administrators to manage traffic and quickly distribute network resources where they are needed.
 It dramatically improves IT infrastructure efficiency by automating provisioning and configuration of the entire networking stack.

-Hyperconverged infrastructure simplifies the work of system administrators allowing them to manage and monitor the entire IT infrastructure from a “single pane of glass”.
+Hyperconverged infrastructure simplifies the work of system administrators by allowing them to manage and monitor the entire IT infrastructure from a “single pane of glass”.
 The hardware footprint is significantly reduced since all components are tightly integrated and delivered in a single building block.

 Hyperconverged architecture simplifies management by combining all nodes into a single resource pool.
 This allows managing aggregated resources across individual nodes from a single pane of glass instead of having a set of separate management interfaces for different components.